anish833/picoCTF/Cryptography/miniRSA/Readme.md

 ```

 The e seems very snall so i searched for it and it comes out that it is a vulnerability in RSA which led to decrypt the ciphertext with only e.
 We just have to find
-the cube root of ciphertext
+the cube root of ciphertext as the value of e is 3

 I wrote a python script for this
 ```